danrot/danrot.github.io/_drafts/my-getting-things-done-system-in-wunderlist.md

 For me that was by far the most relevant point: Everything has to be written down, doesn't matter if it affects your personal or professional life.
 Otherwise you don't trust the system, and as an effect you don't use it.
 I am aware of the fact that many people don't want to mix personal and professional life (me as well).
-But getting all these thoughts out the head feels really comfortable!
+But getting all these thoughts out the head feels really comfortable\!

 ###Introduce lists for your bigger areas of responsibility
 I have to admit, that this one is not that easy to implement, because it's hard to determine how many tasks justify the